top of page

 News & What's On

-A fun, social evening for Sci-Fi and Fantasy readers where you will learn about titles others love, recommend your favourites and leave with something new to read.
-Think of it as a big Sci-Fi/Fantasy book club - just one where people haven't necessarily read the same books.
+A fun, social evening for Crime and Thriller readers where you will learn about titles others love, recommend your favourites and leave with something new to read.
+Think of it as a big Crime/Thriller book club - just one where people haven't necessarily read the same books.

 Staff will be on hand for recommendations and book-chat too so it’s also an opportunity to tap us for book recommendations in any genre.

-PLUS - one lucky attendee will leave with an Everybody Reads tote bag and two books we recommend – one Sci-Fi and one Fantasy.
+PLUS - one lucky attendee will leave with an Everybody Reads tote bag and two books we recommend – one Crime and one Thriller.

-Tickets and registration for the event are in advance only.
-You will need to give us the title and author of at least one Sci-Fi or Fantasy book that you recommend to complete your registration.
-(Once you’ve purchased your ticket we will email you the short form where you can do this.
-Your registration is not complete until we have your recommendation.)
+Tickets and registration for the event are in advance only and you will need to give us the title and author of at least one Crime or Thriller book that you have read and loved in order to complete your registration.
+(Once you’ve purchased your ticket we will email you the short form where you can do this.)

 Place: Everybody Reads

-Fee: £15 - includes £10 toward a book purchased on the night.
-Refreshments are free.
+Fee: £15 (Includes drinks and £10 to put toward a book on the night.)

 Author Event: